valeriansaliou/raider/README.md

 ### Database

-Raider requires a MySQL database server to be running (it is unfortunately not compatible with PostgreSQL and others, _at the moment_).
+Raider requires a MySQL to be running on your host (it is unfortunately not compatible with PostgreSQL and others, _at the moment_).

-The Raider SQL schema should be imported, which you can find at [raider.sql](https://github.com/valeriansaliou/raider/blob/master/doc/fixtures/raider.sql).
+The Raider SQL schema should be imported in the Raider database you created, which you can find at [raider.sql](https://github.com/valeriansaliou/raider/blob/master/doc/fixtures/raider.sql).

 ### Configuration